msgalenwhite/wedding-site/README.md

 ## Getting Started

-My fiance and I are getting married in October, and I have always wished that I could have my RSVP responses sent in an organized format, rather than by mail.
+My fiancee and I are getting married in October, and I have always wished that I could have my RSVP responses sent in an organized format, rather than by mail.
 This was my attempt to use a website rather than an invitation.

 ## Personal Info Protection